 How did WMP change your life?

-Getting a job out of college was a lot less stressful because I knew the interview process, was guided on how to create an effective resume; I had credible work experience and a competitive edge over other applicants.
+Getting a job out of college is going to be a lot less stressful because I know the interview process, have been guided on how to create a killer resume; I have credible work experience and a competitive edge over other applicants.